drigler/viva_wallet_pos/README.md

 #### Copyright
 All trademarks, logos and brand names are the property of their respective owners.
-Use of these names,trademarks and brands does not imply endorsement.
+Use of these names, trademarks and brands does not imply endorsement.